Ed Markey: Abortion

 When he was first elected to Congress, Markey opposed abortion and supported a constitutional amendment to ban it.
 He described his opposition as a matter of conscience.
 Starting in 1983, he began moving away from his opposition, voting against measures that blocked funding for abortion for federal employees unless their life was at risk.
-During his 1984 Senate campaign, Markey said that while he still personally opposed abortion, he believed that it should remain legal.
+During his 1984 Senate campaign, Markey said that while he still personally opposed abortion, he believed it should remain legal.
 Since then, he has opposed restrictions on abortion.
 Markey wore a pin to the 2023 State of the Union Address with the word ABORTION with a heart in place of the central portion of the letter O. He attended the event with Kate Dineen, an abortion rights advocate.

+Animal welfare

+In 2025, Markey received a score of 100 from the Humane World Action Fund, the political arm of Humane World for Animals, indicating support for animal protection issues.
+He was also awarded the organization's "Leader" designation, which is given to members of Congress who, in the organization's assessment, have led on "multiple legislative or regulatory efforts, a top-priority measure, or a requested sign-on letter related to animal protection".

+Markey was an endorser of a 2016 Massachusetts ballot measure, Question 3, designed to protect the welfare of farmed animals.
+The measure required farmers to give chickens, pigs, and calves enough room to turn around, stand up, lie down, and fully extend their limbs.
+It also prohibited the sale of eggs or meat from animals raised in conditions that did not meet these standards.

+Markey was one of only three U.S. senators to cosponsor a 2019 bill that would have placed a moratorium on building new Concentrated Animal Feeding Operations, called "factory farms" by critics, and phased out existing ones.

+In 2025, Markey led an effort by 28 senators opposing federal measures that would have limited states' ability to enforce animal welfare laws such as Massachusetts Question 3 and California Proposition 12.

 Antitrust, competition and corporate regulation

 In June 2019, Markey was one of six Democrats led by Amy Klobuchar who signed letters to the Federal Trade Commission (FTC) and the Department of Justice recounting that many of them had "called on both the FTC and the Justice Department to investigate potential anticompetitive activity in these markets, particularly following the significant enforcement actions taken by foreign competition enforcers against these same companies" and requesting that each agency confirm whether it had opened antitrust investigations into each of the companies and pledge that it would publicly release any such investigation's findings.